ltsLumina/Lumina-Essentials/README.md

 For details on the available methods, attributes, and shortcuts provided by the package, check out the [documentation](Documentation.md).

+**NOTE: If you are using a VCS, make sure that ".unitypackage" is not being ignored in the .gitignore file!**

 ## Essentials Overview

 ### Sequencer